ivanli/docker-nginx/README.md

       every 20 cycles
       if status != 0 then exec "/usr/bin/env bash -c 'rm -Rf /var/cache/*'"
 ```
- The `check_folder`, `check_host` and `check_wwwdata` scripts provide additional health check utility of make sure that permissions, cache size and host respond correctly.
+ The `check_folder` and `check_wwwdata` scripts provide additional health check utility of make sure that permissions, cache size and host respond correctly.
 For example, `check_host` will validate that SPA rendering service is properly serving the expected content.
 This can help detect if there are issues where certain user-agents that can not render SPA are being served the incorrect content.
 This can wreak havoc with your SEO if a pre-render service is not working as expected.
 Best to catch it as early as possible so you can mitigate any issues.

 # Content Delivery Network
 If you want to activate CDN for assets like images, you can set your location to redirect those requests to your CDN: